risteon/blender_kitti/README.md

 ## Render demo images

-Render the bundled KITTI point cloud with semantic coloring from two cameras.
+Render the bundled KITTI point cloud with semantic coloring from two different camera perspectives.
+This writes two image files to the `/tmp` folder.

 ```
 $ blender --background --python-console